Turkey–European Union relations: 2023 Turkey–Syria earthquake

 The European Union expressed its condolences to those who lost their lives due to the earthquake in Turkey and Syria, and wished the injured a speedy recovery.
 The EU has announced that they are ready to help Turkey and Syria.

 2025 Turkish protests

 In the wake of the arrest of Ekrem İmamoğlu and subsequent protests, President of the European Commission Ursula von der Leyen said that Turkey would need to maintain its democratic values to avoid potentially losing its European Union candidate country status, stating that the EU wished to stay closely tied to Turkey.
 A joint statement released by the European Union's High Representative for Foreign Affairs and Security Policy Kaja Kallas and Commissioner for Neighbourhood and Enlargement Marta Kos remarked that the European Union held Turkey to a higher standard in implementing democratic values due to its candidate status and Council of Europe membership.

+Turkey's obstruction of the Republic of Cyprus participate in COP31

+On 29 May 2026, the EU Commission Spokesperson Anna-Kaisa Itkonen reacted strongly to Turkey's obstruction of the EU member state Republic of Cyprus's participation in the 31st UN Climate Change Conference (COP31).
+Spokesperson Itkonen called on Turkey to immediately lift the barrier to the Republic of Cyprus's participation.
+At the EU climate ministers' meeting on 26 June 2026, Wopke Hoekstra, the European Commissioner for Climate Action, Net Zero, and Clean Growth, stated that Turkey's obstruction of Cyprus's participation in COP31 was unacceptable and that the EU stood in full solidarity with Cyprus.